This (updated) guide lists all of the best puppy foods this year.

 Puppies need essential omegas, particularly omega-3 fatty acids for fur and otherwise.
 In addition to keeping the coat healthy, it also helps with vision development.

 If you have a puppy with a sensitive stomach, a grain-free food option is best.
 While whole grains do offer calcium and vitamins, it is primarily used in puppy food as fillers.
-Therefore, opting for a diet that’s based on vegetables, fruits, and meat will offer a higher percentage of healthier nutrients that your little puppy in his growing stage would need the most.
+Therefore, a diet based on vegetables, fruits, and meat will deliver a higher percentage of healthier nutrients needed by growing puppies.

 The Right Serving Size